On this page

 • You can't save the change until the payload is valid.

-• This prevents deploying broken configuration.
+• Amplitude prevents you from deploying broken configuration.

-This complements validation in your application code instead of replacing it:
+Type enforcement complements validation in your application code instead of replacing it:

 • Amplitude enforces the payload type when you edit payloads.